serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

                           - '/*'
 ```

-Ideally we would trigger this with our CI tool as part of our deployment process but in our case we will just invoke the lambda function manually.
+Ideally, we would trigger this with our CI tool as part of the deployment process, but in our case we will just invoke the Lambda function manually:

 ```Shell
 $ serverless invoke -f elasticsearchGeoMapping -l
 ```

-If your command did not emit any errors then your mappings should have been set up successfully and your Elasticsearch cluster is now ready to accept geo queries!
+If your command did not emit any errors, then your mappings should have been set up successfully and your Elasticsearch cluster is now ready to accept geo queries!

 ## 4. <a name="graphql-schema"></a>Define GraphQL Schema for API

-Now let's set up our API.
-First we'll define our GraphQL schema.
-Go ahead and create a file called `schema.graphql`.
+Let's set up our API.

+First, we'll define our GraphQL schema.
+Go ahead and create a file called `schema.graphql`:

 ```GraphQL
 type Mutation {
   createPlace(input: CreatePlaceInput!): Place